Fishers of Men Ministries

 Welcome to 2 Samuel

-1 Samuel documents how the people chose Saul to be their king 16:1-10.
-It was not long, however, before the people realized that identity politics never produces a strong outcome and that Israel needed a king chosen by God rather than chosen by humankind.
+1 Samuel documents how the people God chose Samuel to be the last Judge and first Prophet of Israel.
+Samuel was used of God to prophesy the death of Eli and his sons for evil against His people.
+Samuel was also used by God to anoint Israel's first king.
+He chose Saul to be their king 16:1-10.
+It was not long, however, before the people realized that identity politics never produces the strongest outcome and that Israel needed a king chosen by God rather than chosen by humankind.
 God told Samuel to anoint David, Jesse's youngest son to be the second king of Israel, to eventually replace Saul (1 Sam 16:13).
 Fourteen years later, he began serving as king (2 Sam 5:4).
 His second son with Bathsheba was Solomon, the next king after David.
+2 Samuel is about David's reign.

 Who Was Samuel?